 You can also use an accurate tuner to set your intonation rather than doing so by ear.
 This will typically yield more accurate results.
 It’s best to use a tuner with an analog-style needle display or a strobe tuner, which is highly reliable.
 Thanks to J. Grant Boling for this helpful hint.

 One problem I’ve seen several times is where a guitar’s intonation is set correctly, but notes fretted between the 1st and 5th fret sound sharp regardless.
-This is almost always since the nut slots are cut too high.
+This is almost constantly true since the nut slots are cut too high.
 The extra distance required to push the string to the fret is causing the note to be sharp.
 Take the guitar in and have the nut appropriately regulated to resolve this problem.

 Electric Guitar Tune Tips

-- Check for loose frets, and re-glue any that are found.
+• Check for loose frets, and re-glue any that are found.

-- Have the frets polished.
+• Have the frets polished.
 This will give them a smooth, silky feel.